hudsonmartins/thermal_imager/README.md

 You'll also need to enable the SPI and I2C interfaces on the raspi.

-If you wish to run this application without using sudo, you should add the user "pi" to the usergroup "i2c".

 You'll need to build the Lepton SDK binary in order to issue commands to the lepton over I2C, such as performing flat-field calibration.
 To do this, cd into LeptonSDKEmb32PUB and run the command: `make`